Jean-Louis Forain (1852-1931)

 4IE-1879-86 Intérieur de café; appartient à M. Chéramy

-Perhaps now in the Cabinet des Dessins of the Louvre (R2,p268 or now: 1879ca, At the Café, gouache, 33×26, Wisselingh & Co Naarden (R2,p282).
+Perhaps now in the Cabinet des Dessins of the Louvre (R2,p268; or now: 1879ca, At the Café, gouache, 33×26, Wisselingh & Co Naarden (R2,p282).
+Note: according to the Google Art Project this work is now in the Dixon in Memphis (iR8;M160).
 Forain has made many watercolours of café interiors, what makes it impossible to identify (R2,p282).
-Berson leaves out this work, which also means there were no reviews
+Berson leaves out this work, which also means there were no reviews.

 4IE-1879-87 Fin d’un souper; appartient à M. Doucet

 Eng.: at the end of the supper / evening meal.
 Moffett doesn’t give a suggestion.
 Berson refers to a review of Bachaumont (‘these lively people at supper’), Huysmans, Leroy (‘an amazing coat passed by a waiter to a dandy who has just dined with a sweetheart in a private cabinet’) and De Tarade (R90II,p112).
 De Tarade (1879/04/27) in which he praises the originality of the numbers 92, 85 and 87 (R90I,p244).
 Huysmans (1883) extendedly reviewed this work in 1880: ‘But perhaps the most surprising of these watercolours was the one depicting a private restaurant cabinet, seen as the gentleman and lady are about to leave.
 In the red cabin, furnished with a worn-out couch, a fireplace embellished by a clock that doesn’t work, the gentleman holds out his arms to the boy, the slightly sarcastic eye in the affected indifference of his face, rises behind him, and passes him the sleeves of his coat, while the woman puts her hat in front of the mirror, scratched with initials and crossed out with names.
 On the right, an entire corner of the table, the check in a plate, the cigar box, small glasses, chair backs cut by the frame; on the floor, the boy’s polished feet glistening in the shadows.
 It is, caught in the act, the sadness of the private cabinets, while the woman, with her arms raised, a piece of nostril sticking out between her two elbows, is carefully tugging at her head, without taking any notice of the gentleman who, after having paid for the shelter and the additional, look, in front of him, bewitched by the talk of the tête-a-tête, by the heat, by the interrupted work of digestion, harassed by the servant who shakes his arms and back. ‘(R90I,p289).
 Berson also refers to (the Catalogue Raisonné) by Alicia Faxon (1982,no11).
-Faxon no.82 describes a scene in a private cabinet (R43,p82).
-Berson also renders an etch that renders a same theme and that fits the discribtion of Huysmans very well; I will render it to compare: 18xx, Le Quart d’heure de Rabelais, etch ps, 19×20, SKs dresden (R90II,p131+112;R43;R90I,p227).
-To compare I also give a later watercolour with partly the same theme: 1900ca, the butler and the gentlemen, wc gouache, 39×28, A2008/12/04 (iR11;R90I,p227); and also: 18xx, Après le repas (after the meal), 52×46, auctioned 2011/08/15.
+Berson also renders an etch, from the Staatliche Kunstsammlungen in Dresden that renders a same theme and that fits the discribtion of Huysmans very well; I will render it to compare: 18xx, Le Quart d’heure de Rabelais, etch ps, 19×20, SKs Dresden (R90II,p131+112;R43;R90I,p227+289).
+To compare I also give a later watercolour with partly the same theme: 1900ca, the butler and the gentlemen, wc gouache, 39×28, A2008/12/04 (iR11;R90I,p227).

 4IE-1879-88 Loge d’actrice; appartient à M. Hecht